edichaj/mljunkies/README.md

 Basic Implementations of Supervised Machine Learning Algorithms
 > Please read:
 No standard libraries like numpy or scikitlearn are used, (these implementations are just to get a feel of how those standard libraries work).
 All the implementations can be simply done using those standard libraries with very few lines of code.
-The implemented algorithms may not be used on very large datasets as it might be slow or have very low accuracy. always check the accuracy of the prediction after the training to ascertain the effectiveness of the training
+The implemented algorithms may not be used on very large datasets as it might be slow or have very low accuracy. always check the accuracy of the prediction after the training to ascertain the effectiveness of the training.
+The implementations also has feeble input variables testing ability

+## Some silly assumptions
+* The data applied contains no irregularies (like arrays of different length etc)

 ## Table of Contents